dorythecat/TransforMate/docs/commands/set_and_clear/sprinkle.md

 ## Syntax
-`/set sprinkle [sprinkle_word] <sprinkle_chance> <user>`
+`/set sprinkle [sprinkle] <chance> <user>`

-- `sprinkle_word`: A string, to be sprinkled throughout the messages sent by the user.
+- `sprinkle`: A string, to be sprinkled throughout the messages sent by the user.

-- `sprinkle_chance`: An integer from 0 to 100, defaults 30.
-The chance, in percentage,
-                     of the sprinkle being used for a given word in a message.
+- `chance`: An integer from 0 to 100, defaults 30.
+The chance, in percentage, of the sprinkle being used for a given word in a message.

 - `user`: A valid Discord User, defaults to the user executing the command.
 User to apply this modifier to.